We are excited to welcome you back to campus. The spring semester is in your hands.

 Student organizations and clubs are encouraged to use Blackboard Collaborate, Skype for Business, or Microsoft Teams to host virtual meetings with group members.
 In-person gatherings of student groups are limited to 10 people, in line with published guidelines, and should be conducted outdoors when possible.
 Any in-person meetings must offer alternative meeting formats to accommodate anyone who is uncomfortable meeting in person.
 External guests -- individuals who are not students, faculty, or staff of Jacksonville University -- are not permitted at student events.

-Sororities and fraternities may conduct fully virtual or hybrid fall recruitment activities in accordance with the standards established by their organization’s national leadership.
+Sororities and fraternities may conduct fully virtual or hybrid activities in accordance with the standards established by their organization’s national leadership.

-For the safety of everyone on our campus, Jacksonville University will begin the fall semester with a strict limitation on large events, in accordance with guidance from public health officials.
-Many of our traditional events will be reimagined in a virtual setting, such as New Student Orientation this summer.
-Others, including Matriculation, will be canceled for 2020.
+For the safety of everyone on our campus, Jacksonville University will begin the spring semester with a strict limitation on large events, in accordance with guidance from public health officials.
+Many of our traditional events will be reimagined in a virtual setting.
 Tailgating also will not be permitted on campus under current guidelines.

 Jacksonville Athletics coordinates very closely with the NCAA and other conference officials.
 We also closely follow recommendations and guidelines from the NCAA’s Sports Science Institute, which focuses on protecting the health and safety of college athletes.
 Our policies are continuously evaluated against these governing bodies to ensure alignment with the latest scientific research and public health guidance.